 Rowan Preparatory School welcomes applications for admission from all sections of society and does not discriminate on grounds of disability, race and religion, social or cultural background.
 We seek to operate an open, transparent and fair approach to admissions.
 Our School is rooted in a Christian tradition, however, we welcome applications for girls of all faiths and none.

 This policy applies to all members of our school community, including those in our EYFS setting.
-In line with our Provision of Information Policy this information is available to all interested parties on this webpage or on request from the school office and should be read in conjunction with the school's Behaviour and Discipline Policy and Exclusions, Expulsion, Removal & Review Policy.
+In line with our Provision of Information Policy this document is available to all interested parties on our website and on request from the school office and should be read in conjunction with the school’s Behaviour and Discipline Policy and Exclusions, Expulsion, Removal & Review Policy.

 Rowan is fully committed to ensuring that the application of this policy is non-discriminatory in line with the UK Equality Act (2010).
 Further details are available in the school’s Equal Opportunity Policy.
 Rowan seeks to implement this policy through adherence to the procedures set out in the rest of this document.

 Rowan is committed to ensuring that the admissions register is maintained in accordance with Education (Student Registration) (England) regulation 2006.